wordpress-parsi/wp-parsidate/readme.txt

 4. 'Jalali Date Calender' in action

 == Changelog ==
+= 2.2 =
+* Fixed: Widgets bug causes Deprecated notices in WordPress >= 4.3
+* Fixed: the_modified_date() is now in Shamsi.
+[Reported by Amirhossein Habibi]
+* New: Added EDD support to convert prices digits in Persian digits.

 = 2.1.7 =
 * Fixed timezone bug [Reported by HANNANStd]
 * Paragraph style returned to its previous style [Reported by WP-Parsi community]